rbertolusso/intubate/README.md

   summary()
 ```

-`intubate` currently implements 307 interfaces that can be related to data science
+`intubate` currently implements 309 interfaces that can be related to data science
 methodologies and other disciplines.
+For now I am concentrating in functions having
+"formula" and "data", but the "x" "y" versions (or others) should also work.

 `intubate` core depends only on `base` and `stats` libraries.
 To keep it as lean as
 possible, and to be able to continue to include more interfaces without bloating your machine,
 starting from version 0.99.3 `intubate` **will not** install the packages
 that contain the functions that are interfaced. *You will need to install them yourself*,
 and load the corresponding libraries before using them in your pipelines.
 This
-also applies to `magrittr` (you could use `intubate` without pipelines).
+also applies to `magrittr` (in case you want to use `intubate` without pipelines).

-This way people interested only on some of:
+Then, if you are only interested in a given field, say:
 bio-statistics,
 bio-informatics,
 ecology and environment,